Isht-Wow/keimenoUI/README.md

 ## KeimenoUI

-A terminal-based Java library for creating rich text-based UIs, featuring ANSI colors, text alignment, toggles, and image-to-ASCII conversion.
-Perfect for developers building visually appealing console applications quickly.
+A beginner-friendly library that makes building text-based interfaces easy and fun for hobbyists, game developers, and creative coders.

 ⸻